BackToTech-Study/HuntTheTwistedWumpus/README.md

 # HuntTheTwistedWumpus
-Hunt the wumpus multiplayer implementation
+Hunt the Wumpus multiplayer implementation

 ## Requirements

 ### The cave map
-- [ ] Is a collection of cave rooms numberd as in the following diagram
+- [ ] Is a collection of cave rooms numbered as in the following diagram

 ![Cave Map](https://github.com/BackToTech-Study/HuntTheWumpus/blob/main/Resources/CaveMap.png)